Sixth Form Subjects & Entry Requirements

 A Level PE and Filming of Pupil Performances

 A level PE has a practical component and forms part of the non examined assessment.
-Any pupil choosing to take an A Level in PE will need to film themselves performing complete performances of their chosen activity.
-The exam board suggest that each pupil has as a number of full versions of their chosen activity recorded to ensure that they are able to show themselves performing at the highest level.
+Any pupil choosing to take an A Level in PE will need to provide video footage, showing performances in their chosen sporting activities.
+The exam board suggest that each pupil has a variety of recordings of each of their chosen activities to ensure that they are able to show themselves performing at the highest level.

 Reasons to Choose Ewell Castle School Sixth Form